 Ron resides in the Village of East Texas neighborhood of Lower Mac with his 5 year old daughter Cecilia.
 When he has free time he travels, plays basketball, drums and goes to concerts.
 Ron is very proud to represent Lehigh County District 2 which includes Alburtis Borough, Lower Macungie, Upper Macungie and South Whitehall Townships.

-Lehigh County Commissioner Geoff Brace was elected to the Lehigh County Board of Commissioners representing District 4 in 2013 and took office in January, 2014.
-He is married to Sara Jane, a Northern Lehigh graduate.
-Together they are raising their son, Isaac, in Center City Allentown as active members of the community.
+Commissioner Geoff Brace was elected to the Lehigh County Board of Commissioners in 2013.
+He is married to Sara Jane, a Northern Lehigh graduate and Allentown school teacher.
+Together they are raising their son, Isaac as active members of the community.

-As an Allentown and Lehigh County native, Geoff has always called Lehigh County home.
+Geoff is a Lehigh County native.
 As a teenager, his first job was mowing lawns by renting his Dad’s lawnmower.
-Commissioner Brace also worked on a farm, mentored inner-city youth and has given a great deal of his time to the community as a volunteer.
+Commissioner Brace also worked on a farm, mentored youth and has given a great deal of his time to the community as a volunteer.
+He has volunteered on Allentown Zoning Hearing Board, with efforts of the Old Allentown Preservation Association, Community Action Committee of the Lehigh Valley and the Lehigh Valley Chamber of Commerce, coached youth soccer and basketball, and served in local, regional, and national leadership of the United Church of Christ.

-Commissioner Brace is currently Legislative Assistant to State Representative Mike Schlossberg, where he oversees legislation, policy and communication for the 132ndlegislative district.
+Commissioner Brace is Legislative Assistant to State Representative Mike Schlossberg, where he oversees legislation, policy and communication.
 Geoff has developed extensive experience in community and economic development, having worked for the Pennsylvania Downtown Center, Kutztown Community Partnership, Lehigh Valley Chamber of Commerce and the West Chester Business Improvement District.
 He uses these experiences to benefit Lehigh County and promote vibrant communities.

 Lehigh County Commissioner, Jeffrey Dutt, was appointed to the board in November 2020 to represent District 5 in the county.
 He is a lifelong citizen of Lehigh County, graduating from Whitehall High School in 1986.
 He went on to earn his Bachelor’s Degree in Social Work from Mansfield University in 1990.
 He then earned his Master’s Degree in Special Education from Lehigh University in 1993.